KingrogKDR/Craw/README.md

 I initially thought of using hashing for deduplication.
 It worked for urls after they were normalised, but not for content.
 This is because a slight change in content can result in a completely different hash.
 Since content in websites are impacted by ads, cookies and other forms of dynamic content, this can lead to a lot of false negatives.

 Therefore, I used simhashing for content-deduplication.
 It implemented near-duplication detection using Hamming Distance against a threshold.
-I have reference a Google research paper on Simhash for implementing it.
+I have referenced a Google research paper on Simhash for implementing it.

 Reference: https://lnkd.in/gGr-3uF4]](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/33026.pdf)